 Distance: 18 km / 11 miles, Ascent: 220 m / 660 ft, Approximate walking time: 5 / 6 hours

 Today you leave the island on the 08.15 ferry to Rossaveel, where we will have arranged for a taxi to pick you up and transport you to the start of your walk in Maam.
-Driving time is approximately 45 minutes.
+The driving time is approximately 45 minutes.

 Distance: 15 km / 9 miles, Ascent: 280 m / 840 ft, Approximate walking time: 4 / 5 hours

-Today, you will depart Lough Inagh by walking directly from your accommodation via an old road that dates back hundreds or possibly thousands of years.
+Today, you will depart Lough Inagh by walking directly from your accommodation via an old road dating back hundreds or thousands of years.

 Today’s trail takes you northeast from Leenaun to the head of Killary Fjord and across the county border into Mayo.
-Here you will have an option to take a short detour to visit the famous Aasleagh Falls, where the picturesque salmon-rich Erriff River cascades down to meet the inlet of Killary.
+Here you can take a short detour to visit the famous Aasleagh Falls, where the picturesque salmon-rich Erriff River cascades down to meet the inlet of Killary.
 The falls can be very impressive, especially after heavy rainfall.
 You may also be lucky enough to see the salmon leap as they travel upstream to spawn.
 The route takes you through wild boglands and sparse forests.
-You will cross the Sheeffry Hills from where you can enjoy wonderful views of the Erriff Valley and pass Sheeffry Bridge, an old humpbacked structure.
-Your day finishes in the quiet hamlet of Drummin, where you can relax over a pint of your favourite tipple.
+You will cross the Sheeffry Hills, from where you can enjoy beautiful views of the Erriff Valley and pass Sheeffry Bridge, an old humpbacked structure.
+Your day finishes in the quiet hamlet of Drummin.
+No accommodation here, so we will organise a complimentary taxi transfer to Westport.
+Overnight, Westport

-On the final day of your walking vacation in Ireland, you will walk in the shadow of Ireland’s Holy Mountain, Croagh Patrick.
-This mountain is a spectacular sight and many pilgrims from around the world come to climb it every year, many barefoot or on their knees.
+On the final day of your walking vacation in the west of Ireland, you will walk in the shadow of Ireland’s Holy Mountain, Croagh Patrick.
+This mountain is a spectacular sight, and many pilgrims from around the world come to climb it every year, many barefoot or on their knees.
 It is believed that Saint Patrick fasted here for 40 days and 40 nights.
 The mountain was crucial to his campaign to convert Celtic people to Christianity.

-You will be transported to the start of your walk.
 Following a small country road, the trail leads you to the wild and beautiful townlands of Bartaglanna and Glencally.
-Here you will have the option to take a detour to climb to the summit of Croagh Patrick or continue along the Western Way into the picturesque, yet lively, town of Westport with many colourful shops, restaurants and pubs.
+Here you can take a detour to climb to the summit of Croagh Patrick or continue along the Western Way into Westport, with many colourful shops, restaurants and pubs.
+Overnight, Westport.